anjackson/anjackson.github.io/content/blog/2024-02-19-launching-the-registries-of-good-practice-project.md

 ---
 After a small delay, we were finally able to formally launch the _Registries of Good Practice_ project!
 You can find the formal announcement here: [Registries of Good Practice: New project launched to help practitioners discover digital preservation resources](https://www.dpconline.org/news/registries-of-good-practice)

-We'll be following up shortly to try and clarify some of the aim of the project, and how the proposed Preservation Registries Special Interest Group (PR-SIG) might work.
+We'll be following up shortly to try and clarify some of the aims of the project, and how the proposed Preservation Registries Special Interest Group (PR-SIG) might work.
 But I just wanted to say a quick word about how I'm approaching this.

 I've become a bit of a fan of [Wardley mapping](https://learnwardleymapping.com/introduction/) in recent years.
 I'm not saying it's perfect, but I think a lot of the ideas in it are genuinely useful.
 The model of how technologies evolve is well-grounded and helpful.
 The notion of being driven by user needs and understanding the technological dependencies beneath them is valuable.